• Skip to primary navigation

 3. Boiled Artichokes: Serve the sauce alongside boiled artichokes, allowing guests to dip the leaves into the sauce and savor the delightful combination of flavors.

-4. Other Cooked Vegetables: Try it with roasted brussels sprouts, boiled beets or roasted beets, cauliflower, asparagus, or even carrots for a delicious and nutritious treat.
+4. Other Cooked Vegetables: Try it with roasted brussels sprouts, boiled beets or roasted beets, air fried okra, cauliflower, asparagus, or even carrots for a delicious and nutritious treat.

 5. Veggie Platter: Arrange a colorful vegetable platter with carrots, asparagus, celery, cherry tomatoes, peppers, and cucumber slices, and serve the sauce as a delectable dipping option.